-Kōura (Paranephrops planifrons) and kākahi (Echyridella menziesii) support important customary fisheries in Lake Rotoiti where they are harvested for human consumption by local Māori.
-As part of the efforts to improve water quality in Lake Rotoiti, the Bay of Plenty Regional Council has built a wall that diverts nutrient rich water from Lake Rotorua down the Kaituna River, preventing it from entering Lake Rotoiti.
+Kōura (Paranephrops planifrons) and kākahi (Echyridella menziesii) support important customary fisheries in Lake Rotoiti where they are harvested for human consumption.
+As part of the efforts to improve water quality in Lake Rotoiti, Bay of Plenty Regional Council has built a wall that diverts nutrient rich water from Lake Rotorua down the Kaituna River, preventing it from entering Lake Rotoiti.
 The wall has separated Lake Rotoiti into two ecologically separate waterways, an eastern basin (no Lake Rotorua influence) and a very small western basin (Lake Rotorua influence).
-Wall construction was completed, and became fully operational, in July 2008.
+Wall construction was completed in July 2008.